MUST SEE: Lamborghini Pranksters Get Tased For Being Dumb: Video Justice

 The lighter weight will also allow the new Camaro to offer a four-cylinder engine, providing a rival for Ford Motor Company’s [NYSE:F] new Mustang EcoBoost.
 Note, the Mustang EcoBoost weighs in at 3,532 pounds, and considering the Alpha-based ATS sedan weighs about 200 pounds less than this, the Alpha-based Camaro could have quite the advantage over its traditional foe.

 In the powertrain department, the four-cylinder engine will likely be a version of the 2.0-liter turbocharged unit that produces 272 horsepower and 295 pound-feet of torque in the Cadillac ATS and CTS.
 Of course, V-6 and V-8 units should continue to be available.
 In fact, these prototypes are wearing quad-exhaust tips, suggesting they’re running V-8 engines.
-We hear the new Camaro SS will adopt a V-8 based on GM’s Gen V small block instead of the current model's aging LS3.
+We hear the new Camaro SS will adopt a V-8 based on GM’s Gen V small-block instead of the current model's aging LS3.